-Ask your pupils to record their ideas on posters and put these on the walls.
+Ask your student teachers to record their ideas on posters and put these on the walls.
 This can help to keep the thinking process and ideas 'live' for as long as the posters are displayed.
 More ideas for using posters are:

-- Tell the pupils to take pictures of the posters to capture what has been shared if they can. - Ask the pupils to vote for the poster they think is best, for example the one with the clearest explanation, best design for learning, best ending of a story. - To structure the responses you could give a 'Writing Frame' or a table with headings that have to be followed. - To improve the quality of the posters you can organize an exhibition of the posters (or the pupils stories, designs, etc) and invite the principal, other classes to view.
-Bear in mind that this could increase the time pupils need to prepare their poster. - You could make the exhibiting of their work optional, it is their choice if they want to take part or not.
+- Tell the student teachers to take pictures of the posters to capture what has been shared if they can. - Ask the student teachers to vote for the poster they think is best, for example the one with the clearest explanation, best design for learning, best ending of a story. - To structure the responses you could give a 'Writing Frame' or a table with headings that have to be followed. - To improve the quality of the posters you can organize an exhibition of the posters (or the student teachers stories, designs, etc) and invite the principal, other classes to view.
+Bear in mind that this could increase the time student teachers need to prepare their poster. - You could make the exhibiting of their work optional, it is their choice if they want to take part or not.